Quantum Mechanics of an Abrikosov Vortex in Nanofabricated Pinning Potential: Pinned Abrikosov Vortex

 \subsection{Mass of the Abrikosov Vortex}

 Modeling of the pinned Abrikosov vortex as a quasiparticle, either in classical or quantum domain, requires one to assign it with an effective mass ($m_\mathrm{v}$).
 Determining the $m_\mathrm{v}$, or more generally $m_\mathrm{v}$ per unit film thickness ($\mu_\mathrm{v}$), has been widely debated in the past with different theoretical and experimental approaches (see extensive review by Rusakov~\textit{et al.} \cite{Rusakov2017oscillations}).
-To date, there does not exist a single agreed model or experimental approach for addressing vortex masses in superconducting thin films.
+Several different effects have been proposed to contribute to the effective mass of a vortex.
+These include i) the mass of quasiparticles within the vortex core \cite{Suhl1965inertial, Kopnin1998dynamic}, ii) classical dynamic interaction of vortex core with rotating superfluid electron liquid \cite{Baym1983hydrodynamics}, vortex motion induced dipolar electric field \cite{Coffey1991dipolar} and vortex motion induced elastic deformation of surrounding crystal lattice \cite{Coffey1994deformable}.
+From these, the quasiparticle mass within the core of the vortex is believed to dominate.
+However, there does not exist a single general model or experimental approach for addressing vortex masses in superconducting thin films.
 In consequence, we will rely on studying the Abrikosov vortex quasiparticle dynamics using a range of $m_\mathrm{v}$s that have been proposed by recent experiments.

 Closely related to our interest for the Nb based device, Golubchik~\textit{et al.} \cite{Golubchik2012mass} have measured vortex mass per unit film thickness in Nb film by measuring the motion of individual vortices using high-resolution magneto-optical imaging together with ultrafast heating and cooling technique.
 They evaluated the effective quasiparticle vortex mass to lie between $10^9\,m_\mathrm{e}/\mathrm{m}<\mu_\mathrm{v}<10^{11}\,m_\mathrm{e}/\mathrm{m}$, where $m_\mathrm{e}$ is the mass of an electron.
 We also want to point out the recent terahertz frequency magnetic circular dichroism measurements by Tesarv~\textit{et al.}~\cite{Tesavr2021mass, Tesavr2024perspective}, who have estimated a vortex mass of $\mu_\mathrm{v} \sim 10^{10}\,m_\mathrm{e}/\mathrm{m}$ for {Y}{B}a$_2${C}u$_3${O}$_{7-\delta}$ films at 45\,K temperature.
 Despite being different material, the estimated mass aligns well with the range proposed by Golubchik.